List of A Series of Unfortunate Events characters: Vice-Principal Nero

 Vice-Principal Nero is the childish, narcissistic, egotistic, and delusional vice-principal of Prufrock Preparatory School in The Austere Academy.
 His name is seemingly an allusion to the Roman Emperor Nero, who is often said to have "fiddled while Rome burned."

 Vice Principal Nero plays the violin, and he expects all the students to attend his daily six-hour violin performances.
-Anyone who misses them must owe him a bag of candy and watch him eat the entire bag.

 Nero dresses in a brown suit with a necktie patterned with pictures of snails.
 In The Austere Academy, his hair is tied into four pigtails, but by The Penultimate Peril, they have grown into four long braids that dangle behind him.
-Nero often mimics what others have just said in a high, mocking tone and has numerous strict and unusual punishments for his students, especially if they miss his violin performances where those who miss it must buy a bag of candy and watch Nero eat the whole bag.
+Nero often mimics what others say in a high, mocking tone and has numerous strict and unusual punishments for his students, especially if they miss his violin performances where those who miss it must buy a bag of candy and watch Nero eat it.

 In his first appearance, he gives Mr. Poe the approval to let the Baudelaires live at his boarding school where his security system will detect Count Olaf if he came near the school.
 Vice-Principal Nero had them in the Orphans Shack with the Quagmire Children and had Sunny work as his administrative assistant.
 While he has adored the student Carmelita Spats, he unknowingly hired Count Olaf in the form of Coach Genghis to be the new gym teacher.
-When Coach Genghis puts the Baudelaires through the S.O.R.E. exams, Nero states to them that this will not exempt them from his violin recitles and that they will owe him bags of candy.
+When Coach Genghis puts the Baudelaires through the S.O.R.E. exams, Nero states to them that this will not exempt them from his violin recitals and that they will owe him bags of candy.
 When the Baudelaires were caught "cheating" in the S.O.R.E. exams, Nero gleefully expels the Baudelaires much to the objection of Mrs. Bass and Mr. Remora.
 Even after Count Olaf was exposed as Coach Genghis and gets away, Nero still would not have the Baudelaires living with him which he argued with Mr. Poe on.

 In Lemony Snicket: The Unauthorized Autobiography, it was mentioned that Kit Snicket went to Prufrock Preparatory School where she operated under the alias of Ms. K following Mr. Remora's retirement.
 This lasted until Vice-Principal Nero fired her upon Carmelita Spats' parents tipping him off that Ms. K had given her students books that were not on the approved reading list.
 Upon Nero firing her, she ran off and took two orphaned students with her.